JetBrains/kotlin-web-site/external/README.md

       path: kotlin-native
       nav: _nav_reference.yml
       base: /docs/reference/native
+      branch: master
       repo: https://github.com/JetBrains/kotlin-native
 ```
 where:
-`path` is the checkout path under the `external` folder
+- `path` is the checkout path under the `external` folder
-`nav` means the file, relative to the `path` with the YAML spec (see blow)
+- `nav` means the file, relative to the `path` with the YAML spec (see blow)
-`base` selects base URL for all resources that are included from the `nav`
+- `base` selects base URL for all resources that are included from the `nav`
    **NOTE** the base path is REMOVED and re-created on every reload!
+- `branch` branch in the repository for *edit on GitHub* links
-`repo` is a string, that is used in warning and informational messages
+- `repo` is a string, that is used in warning and informational messages

 The `docker-compose up` command allows running without `externals` checked out.
 That is done so to simplify the process for everyone who is working on the